 Action - elevation and retraction of the mandible

-Innervation - nerve to medial pterygoid (branch of the mandibular nerve)
+Innervation - nerve to medial pterygoid (branch of the mandibular nerve (CN V3))

-Origin - roof of infratemporal fossa (upper head); lateral surface of lateral plate of the pterygoid process (lower head)
+Origin - infratemporal crest of greater wing of sphenoid bone (superior head); lateral surface of lateral pterygoid plate of sphenoid bone (inferior head)

-Innervation - nerve to lateral pterygoid (branch of the mandibular nerve)
+Innervation - nerve to lateral pterygoid (branch of the mandibular nerve (CN V3))

 - Orbital group